Last updated on August 24th, 2019 at 04:41 pm

-In 2012, the interwebs exploded because of an article (pdf) published in Food and Chemical Toxicology by Gilles-Eric Séralini et al. that showed health problems in rats fed genetically modified corn which is resistant to the herbicide Roundup.
+In 2012, the interwebs exploded because of an article (pdf) published in Food and Chemical Toxicology by Gilles-Eric Séralini et al. that attempted to show that GMOs cause cancer in rats fed genetically modified corn which is resistant to the herbicide Roundup.
 They also found similar health problems in rats fed the herbicide alone (along with non-GM feed).
 The rodents experienced hormone imbalances, along with more and larger mammary tumors, earlier in life, than rats fed a non-GM diet.
 The authors claimed that the GM- or pesticide-fed rats also died earlier.

-Séralini et al. states this is the first time it has been tested for toxicity throughout a rat’s lifespan even though this type of GM corn accounts for more than half of the US crop.
+Séralini et al. stated that this is the first time GMO corn has been tested for toxicity throughout a rat’s lifespan even though this type of GM corn accounts for more than half of the US crop.

-Laughably, Séralini tried to get reporters to sign a non-disclosure agreement when the study was first being released, a move that was described as an “outrageous abuse of the embargo system,” probably to mute criticism of the article.
+Even when the study was initially announced, there were numerous issues.
+For example, Séralini attempted to force reporters to sign a non-disclosure agreement when the study was first being released, a move that was described as an “outrageous abuse of the embargo system.”
+We can only guess at to his reasoning for making this demand, but one of those guesses is that the data was so bad he wanted to mute criticism.

 Eventually, even leading European regulatory ministries rejected the study.
 For example, the European Food Safety Authority (EFSA) in Parma, Italy, issued its initial assessment of Séralini’s paper, which slammed the Séralini’s conclusions: